Dr Richard Dune

 • Technology as an ally - In an era where technology is central to operations, leveraging the right tools can simplify adherence to CQC standards.
 Technology can be a powerful ally in maintaining standards, from digital record-keeping to compliance software.

 • Continuous adaptation - The healthcare sector and our tools and methods are evolving.
-Regular reviews and updates of these systems are crucial to stay ahead.
+Regular reviews and updates of these systems are crucial to staying ahead.

 Continuous monitoring and improvement